Future strategies for the discovery and the precise measurement of the Higgs self coupling: Acknowledgements

 \section{Acknowledgements}

-We are indebted to Jorge de Blas, Christophe Grojean, and Matthew McCullough for enlightening discussions, expert suggestions, and subtle comments throughout the development of this analysis.
+-0.25cm We are indebted to Jorge de Blas, Christophe Grojean, Jiayin Gu, and Matthew McCullough for enlightening discussions, expert suggestions, subtle comments, and running fits throughout the development of this analysis.
 We sincerely thank Frank Zimmermann for starting an inspiring discussion about the need of a 500\,GeV upgrade for the FCC-ee, and therefore motivating us to write this note.
-Credit is also due to Michael Benedikt, Philippe Bloch, and Daniel Treille for a careful reading of the manuscript and for the wisdom of their comments.
+Credit is also due to Michael Benedikt, Philippe Bloch, and Daniel Treille for a careful reading of the manuscript and for their wise comments.
+Hats off to Michael Peskin for stressing that the FCC-ee precision EW measurements should be (and indeed are) essential for a precise and model-independent determination of the Higgs self-coupling.

 \eject